 - Most respondents had no idea of the costs associated with long-term care needs.

-- Those who do know about long-term care insurance may not understand the cost of that coverage, the stringent underwriting requirements, and the fact that alternatives exist which might prove cheaper.
+- Those who know about long-term care insurance may not understand the cost of that coverage, the stringent underwriting requirements, and the fact that alternatives exist that might prove cheaper.

 Alternatives to traditional long-term care